Putting AUVI-Q to the test:

 The AUVI-Q auto-retractable needle is not visible before, during, or after injection, and completes epinephrine injection in seconds.†

 †Epinephrine injection is complete in less than half a second.
-However, users must press and hold for a complete 2-second count.
+However, you must push firmly and hold for a complete 2-second count.

 If you inject a young child or infant with AUVI-Q, hold their leg firmly in place before and during the injection to prevent injuries.
 Ask your healthcare provider to show you how to properly hold the leg of a young child or infant during an injection.7